diminako/readme_generator/Created_Readme/README.md

 ![badge](https://img.shields.io/static/v1?label=License&message=Apache&color=blue)
 ## Description
 To help create an easy repeatable readme that can be used for multiple applications.
-To create this readme generator I used a node module called inquirer.
-The inquirer
-node module uses prompts on the Command line to alter files you are creating.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)